mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   "Is that why he left you behind?"

-  She went silent, and changed the subject.
+  Thi went silent, and changed the subject.

-  "I know it may seem strange, that I chose to go with you and not him, but I wanted to tell you that I support your efforts."
+  "I know it may seem strange, that I chose to go with you and not him, but I really do support your efforts."

   "Is that so?"
 Kip asked, unconvinced.
 "How far are you willing to go to prove it?"

-  "I cooked for Ramne, I can cook for a hundred.
-Or I'll fight alongside you."
+  "I will fight alongside you."

   "And you would kill Ramne if it came to that?"

-  She paused, not having thought of that possibility.
+  Thi paused, not having thought of that possibility.

-  "I didn't think so," said Kip.
-"Look, I don't blame you for not wanting to hurt someone you care about, Ginnu.
+  "Look," Kip said, "I don't blame you for not wanting to hurt someone you care about, Ginnu.
 But Ramne doesn't seem like the kind of man who would hesitate to kill you if he had to.
 You'll know nothing but misery if you stay with him or anyone else who might try to protect Lissa."

   "He just likes hae for the money.
 He wouldn't touch me."

 	"What do you do for him?"

-	"I sell the goods.
-I know the streets of Shaki like the skin on my knees."
+	"I was Ramne's thief.
+I snuck into places and unlocked doors.
+I know Rudjan and Yansha like the skin on my knees."

 	"Does he pay you well?"

 	"That's none of your business."

   "Sounds like he has the better end of the deal."

 	"We have an arrangement.
-We're both happy."
+We're both happy with it."

 	"What do you think he'll do the minute someone else comes along?
 What did he do to Casra when Lissa came along."

-	Ginnu kept walking with her head faced forward, and a pout on her lips.
+	Ginnu kept walking with hae head faced forward, and a pout on hae lips.

 	"Kipnu," she asked, "Why do you care so much about Casra?
-Ram and I have met every tribe leader on this island and no one has ever mentioned your name."
+Ramne and I have met every tribe leader on this island and no one has ever mentioned your name."

 	"There's something here.
-A key to something bigger than any of us can imagine."
+A key to something bigger."

 	"You high or something?"